alicelambda/blag/content/cs373/week9.md

 ```

 I've also been working on my global health paper.
-My cyber security team competed virtually at the Southwest Collegiate Cyber Defense competition and we placed [third](https://twitter.com/SWCCDC/status/1249487908974649345)!
-The competition itself was fun and I learnt a lot about the windows registry and group policy.
-Hunting for malware is always fun.
-Though, in a perfect world I would have enjoyed to have the competition in person because then you get to interact with physical hardware.
+We're writing about the health infrastructure of romania and it's been interesting to see how Covid-19 has impacted things.

 # 2. What's in your way?

 I have a multicore project and a software engineering project due next week.
 I also have linear and global health homework so I've just been working on getting them done.
+I also have a linear algebra take home test due tonight.

 # 3. What will you do next week?